tweag/linear-base/docs/DESIGN.md

 * a few pervasive utility definitions when programming with linear types.

+## Module structure

+* `Prelude.Linear` is public facing and meant for users of linear-base whereas `Prelude.Linear.Internal` is meant as an internal prelude for development in linear-base itself.
+It is down deep in the module hierarchy, used throughout linear-base while `Prelude.Linear` is at the top and no other modules import it.
+* Modules that have `Internal` in the name are not meant to be public and have their functionality used and/or re-exported in public-facing modules.

 ## General implementation strategy

 This is the strategy that we've followed so far for developing